According to Wikipedia: burn out is a psychological term that refers to long-term exhaustion and diminished interest in work.

 It’s like dating someone you’re not really interested in or paying car payments for a car you hate.
 If you aren’t passionate about the product you are selling then it may be time to reassess where you are.

 Doing the same thing over and over, day after day, for something you are not passionate about will wear you down until there is no motivation left in you.

-In all honesty I would say I have more of a passion for selling then I do for the product I sell.
+In all honesty, I would say I have more of a passion for selling then I do the product I sell.
 As I mentioned, I love my product, but I love selling more than anything.

 That is why I created the Sales Pro Blog instead of a niche specific site like I have in the past.
 I knew that no matter what; I would continue to be in sales.